-To mitigate some of the fluctuations, DPU joined the New Mexico Municipal Energy Acquisition Authority (NMMEAA).
-Created by local governments in 2008 through a Joint Powers Agreement, the purpose of NMMEAA is to obtain reliable, long-term gas supply under favorable terms, conditions and price.
+To mitigate some of the fluctuations, DPU joined the New Mexico Municipal Energy reliable, long-term gas supply under favorable terms, conditions and price.
 NMMEAA benefits government-owned utilities like DPU and through this membership, DPU is able to pass its savings directly to customers.